Conformal gauge theory of vector-spinors and spin-3/2 particles: Quantum theory: the conformal anomaly

 where the $a$ and $c$ coefficients are given by \cite{Komargodski:2011vj,Paci:2024xxz}

-Here the numerical subscripts stand for the spin of the particles propagated by fields.
+Here, the numerical subscripts stand for the spin of the particles propagated by fields.
 Since in the present case the analysis of the propagating degrees of freedom has shown that we have more than one physical spin mode, we have opted for labeling the contribution of $\psi_\mu$ in a different manner.
-The most interesting feature of our calculation is the negative sign in the a-anomaly due to vector-spinors.
-In fact, if we consider a model involving $9$ scalars, $2$ Dirac fermions and $1$ gauge field together with a vector-spinor, the a-anomaly vanishes identically.
-The total derivative part of the conformal anomaly cannot be computed with the present method, however a newly found result \cite{Barvinsky:2025jbw} can be applied to work it out.
+We observe that the contribution due to vector-spinors to the $a$ charge of the conformal anomaly is negative.
+This is in accordance with the general results of \cite{Hofman:2008ar,Komargodski:2011vj}, since this feature must be displayed whenever negative-norm states are propagating.
+Indeed, this is the case for the present theory, as it was noted by computing the propagator of the lower-spin component in Eq.\ \eqref{eq:feynman-prop-spin-1/2}.
+In passing we note that the contribution to the $a$ charge can be counterbalanced to yield zero if we consider a model involving nine scalars, two Dirac fermions, and one gauge field together with a vector-spinor.
+Finally, the total derivative part of the conformal anomaly cannot be computed with the present method, however, a newly found result \cite{Barvinsky:2025jbw} can be applied to work it out.